quicwg/ops-drafts/draft-ietf-quic-manageability.md

 request a connection ID for the lifetime of the connection.
 Connection IDs for either endpoint may change during the lifetime of a connection, with the new connection ID being negotiated via encrypted frames.
 See Section 5.1 of
 {{QUIC-TRANSPORT}}.
-Therefore, observing a new Connection ID does not necessary indicate a new connection.
+Therefore, observing a new connection ID does not necessary indicate a new connection.

 Server-generated connection IDs should seek to obscure any encoding, of routing